Community Polling on Funding Model ZIPs

 The community will be asked to decide whether to prioritize extending the Dev Fund and adopting a new funding model, which will further delay NU7.
 The length of the delay is uncertain and depends on the specific proposal, as different proposals would have varying impacts on the timeline and feasibility of implementation.

-Polling will begin the first week of April and include coin holders, the Zcash Foundation ZCAP, and the ECC ZAC.
+Polling will begin in April and include coin holders, the Zcash Foundation ZCAP, and the ECC ZAC.

 For inclusion in the poll, proposals must be formally specified in a draft Zcash Improvement Proposal (ZIP).
 A guide and template for drafting a ZIP are available here.
 If you would like help drafting a ZIP, please reach out to the team in the ZIP channel in the R&D Discord.
 If you draft a ZIP for consideration, please provide a link in this thread.